AnirudhBadri/corda/docs/source/hello-world-running.rst

 Conclusion
 ----------
-We have now deployed a simple CorDapp that allows IOUs to be issued onto the ledger.
+We have written a simple CorDapp that allows IOUs to be issued onto the ledger.
 Like all CorDapps, our CorDapp is made up of three key parts:

 * The ``IOUState``, representing IOUs on the ledger